Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 06 October 2022.

 Source: Modified from WHO 2002.

 People experience different degrees of impairment, activity limitation and participation restriction.
 Disability can be related to genetic disorders, illnesses, accidents, ageing, injuries or a combination of these factors.
 Importantly, how people experience disability is affected by environmental factors – including community attitudes and the opportunities, services and assistance they can access – as well as by personal factors.

 The definition and identification of disability used in each collection can vary, depending on the collection’s type and purpose.
 For example:

 Some data collections, such as on hospital admissions, do not identify disability at all.

 The incomplete and inconsistent identification of people with disability across data sources presents challenges to our understanding of disability, including the extent to which people with disability interact with mainstream and other services (see Key data gaps).

+This report uses more than 35 sources of data on people with disability.
+The definition of disability and the population scope for each of these data sources is presented in Definitions of disability data table (XLSX, 81kB).
 The most robust method is used by the ABS SDAC.
 The SDAC is a large survey designed to measure the entire spectrum of disability and has the most comprehensive measure.
-Disability identification and severity is established through more than 120 questions, progressing through a number of steps to first identify if a person has a disability and then, the severity of that disability.
+Disability identification and severity is established through more than 120 questions, progressing through a number of steps to first identify whether a person has a disability and then, the severity of that disability.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.